tqdv/App-Switchable/README.md

 * Install `bash-preexec` to `~/.bash-preexec.sh` (the default)
 * Add the executable to your PATH
-* Add `source $(switchable.pl file bash)` to your .bashrc
+* Add `source $(switchable file bash)` to your .bashrc

 ## Configuration

-Add and remove aliases by calling `switchable.pl add <command>` and `switchable.pl remove <command>` respectively.
+Add and remove aliases by calling `switchable add <command>` and `switchable remove <command>` respectively.

-To set the regexes that are matched against by `switchable.pl grep`, edit the file path as returned by `switchable.pl file regex`.
+To set the regexes that are matched against by `switchable grep`, edit the file path as returned by `switchable file regex`.
 One regex per line, in Perl without the slashes (eg. `foo` instead of `/foo/`).
 Comments are lines that start with a `#` hash character.